 14-2007 epsucob@NEWS 27 July 2007

 EPSU has joined forces with the ETUI-REHS research institute and the Swedish SALTSA research organisation to organise a conference on public services on 19-20 November in Brussels.
 Although the aim of the conference is to look at broader issues of public service and privatisation one of the workshop and plenary themes will focus on the impact of privatisation on collective bargaining and industrial relations.
 Read more at > EPSU (EN)

 The latest report from the European Commission reveals the persistence of a gender pay gap across Europe.
 The latest figure is 15% in terms of average hourly pay.
 The report points out that the gender pay gap extends well beyond the question of equal pay for equal work.
 One of the main causes is the way women's competences are valued compared to men's.
 Jobs requiring similar qualifications or experience tend to be paid less when they are dominated by women than by men.
 Read more at > DG Employment (EN)

 The FSP-UGT and FSAP-CCOO public sector federations have signed an agreement with the secretary of state for social security paving the way for new early retirement rules for firefighters.
 The agreement establishes in principle that early retirement is permissible if firefighters have the required years of social security contributions.
 For example, retirement could be as early as age 59 if the firefighter has 35 years of contributions.
-The agreement marks the end of long period of negotiation and protest action by the two union federations.Read more at > FSP-UGT (ES)And at > FSAP-CCOO (ES)
+The agreement marks the end of long period of negotiation and protest action by the two union federations.
+[Read more at > FSP-UGT (ES)->http://www.fspugt.es

 PCS, the biggest civil service union, is carrying out an extensive consultation of its 280,000 civil service members over the next steps in its campaign to protect jobs and secure real increases in pay.
 The campaign kicked off in January this year with the first of two one-day national strikes.
 The campaign has also included action by specific groups of workers.
 The consultation runs until 3 September and the union has not rule further industrial action in the autumn if no progress is made in negotiations.
 Read more at > PCS (EN)

 The ver.di services union has begun to put its arguments together for the forthcoming pay round in the public sector.
 The union underlines the beginnings of a recovery in the German economy and contrasts the 4% rise in workers' income between 2000 and 2006 with the 38% rise in profits and property income during the same period.
 The current agreement covering local and federal government was signed in 2005 and runs from 1 October 2005 to 31 December 2007.
 However, it only included lump sum payments and there have been no increases on pay rates during the agreement.
 Ver.di is arguing that public

 Pressure from EPSU affiliate, the Lithuanian Trade Unions of State Employees, has led to a new law implementing an increase in the base salary from 442 litas (€128) to 490 litas (€142).
 This is an increase of just under 11%.

 On 12 July the interior minister Jüri Pihk and Kalle Liivamägi, chair of the ROTAL trade unions signed a social partnership agreement, the first in the Estonian state sector.
 The agreement covers consultations at all levels between the employers and trade union representatives.
 In the first stage they will meet in a number of different taskforces that will look at changes in working conditions, working time and salaries.